Copywriting

 Copywriting is the act or occupation of writing text for the purpose of advertising or other forms of marketing.
+Copywriting is aimed at selling products or services.
 The product, called copy or sales copy, is written content that aims to increase brand awareness and ultimately persuade a person or group to take a particular action.

-Copywriters help create billboards, brochures, catalogs, jingle lyrics, magazine and newspaper advertisements, sales letters and other direct mail, scripts for television or radio commercials, taglines, white papers, website and social media posts, and other marketing communications.
+Copywriters help to create billboards, brochures, catalogs, jingle lyrics, magazine and newspaper advertisements, sales letters and other direct mail, scripts for television or radio commercials, taglines, white papers, website and social media posts, pay-per-click, and other marketing communications.
+Copywriters aim to cater to the target audience's expectations while keeping the content and copy fresh, relevant, and effective.

 Employment

-Many copywriters are employed in marketing departments, advertising agencies, public relations firms, copywriting agencies, or are self-employed as freelancers, where clients range from small to large companies.
+Many copywriters are employed in marketing departments, advertising agencies, public relations firms, or copywriting agencies, or are self-employed as freelancers.
+They may work at a client's office, a coworking office, a coffeehouse, or remotely from home.